uviclibraries/gen-ai-research/1-prompts-ideas.md

    - How did it do?

 ### Advanced Prompt Design Tips & Tricks
-Intro here... encourage people to practice each of these skills on their own with their own topics
+Please practice each of these following skills by either trying out the poor and better prompts to see what the different output looks like.
+Even better would be to take inspiration from the prompts below and modify them to use topics that you are interested in, or know a lot about so that you can check the responses for accuracy:
 4. Set the **Tone of the response** you would like (e.g., formal, informal, humorous):
   - Poor: "Weather in Paris."
   - Better: "Give me a lighthearted weather update for Paris, France, with a humorous twist."